Women's National Book Association: WNBA Award

 The WNBA Award is presented by the members of the Women's National Book Association to "a living American woman who derives part or all of her income from books and allied arts, and who has done meritorious work in the world of books beyond the duties or responsibilities of her profession or occupation."
 The award was formerly known as the Constance Lindsay Skinner Award.

-Winners have included Mildred C. Smith, co-editor of Publishers' Weekly (1944); Emily P. Street, Secretary of William Morrow & Company and Director of Sales and Advertising (1947); May Massee, Director of Doubleday's Books for Children department from 1923–1933, and Director of the Junior Book Department at The Viking Press from 1933 until she retired (1950); Dorothy Canfield Fisher, author of Understood Betsy and one of the members of the original panel of judges for the Book-of-the Month Club (1951); Fanny Butcher, Literary Editor of the Chicago Tribune (1955); Bertha Mahony, launched the first Bookmobile and founded The Horn Book (1955); Edith Hamilton, author of Mythology (1958); Pearl Buck, Winner of the Pulitzer Prize in 1931 for The Good Earth (1960); Eleanor Roosevelt (1961); Rachel Carson, author of Silent Spring (1963); Blanche Knopf, president of Alfred A. Knopf, Inc. (1966); Mildred L. Batchelder, head of the American Library Association's office for library service to children and young people (1967); Ursula Nordstrom, Children's book editor (1972); Margaret K. McElderry, Children's book editor (1975); Barbara Tuchman, author of The Guns of August and a Pulitzer Prize Winner; Barbara Bush (1990); Doris Kearns Goodwin, author of Team of Rivals (1998); Patricia Schroeder, Former Congresswoman and President and CEO of the Association of American Publishers (2000); Nancy Pearl, author, librarian, book reviewer, and radio talk show personality (2004); Ann Patchett, author of Bel Canto and owner of Parnassus Books., and Amy King, poet and professor and executive board member of VIDA: Women in Literary Arts.
+Winners have included Mildred C. Smith, co-editor of Publishers' Weekly (1944); Emily P. Street, Secretary of William Morrow & Company and Director of Sales and Advertising (1947); May Massee, Director of Doubleday's Books for Children department from 1923–1933, and Director of the Junior Book Department at The Viking Press from 1933 until she retired (1950); Dorothy Canfield Fisher, author of Understood Betsy and one of the members of the original panel of judges for the Book-of-the Month Club (1951); Fanny Butcher, Literary Editor of the Chicago Tribune (1955); Bertha Mahony, launched the first Bookmobile and founded The Horn Book (1955); Edith Hamilton, author of Mythology (1958); Pearl Buck, Winner of the Pulitzer Prize in 1931 for The Good Earth (1960); Eleanor Roosevelt (1961); Rachel Carson, author of Silent Spring (1963); Blanche Knopf, president of Alfred A. Knopf, Inc. (1966); Mildred L. Batchelder, head of the American Library Association's office for library service to children and young people (1967); Ursula Nordstrom, Children's book editor (1972); Margaret K. McElderry, Children's book editor (1975); Barbara Tuchman, author of The Guns of August and a Pulitzer Prize Winner; Barbara Bush (1990); Doris Kearns Goodwin, author of Team of Rivals (1998); Patricia Schroeder, Former Congresswoman and President and CEO of the Association of American Publishers (2000); Nancy Pearl, author, librarian, book reviewer, and radio talk show personality (2004); Ann Patchett, author of Bel Canto and owner of Parnassus Books (2012); Amy King, poet and professor and executive board member of VIDA: Women in Literary Arts (2015); Carla Hayden, 14th Librarian of Congress and Louise Erdrich, author of The Round House and owner of Birchbark Books in Minneapolis (2017); and Judy Blume, children's book author and owner of Books and Books in Key West (2025).